 The Recipients of this Project

-Université Laurentienne de Sudbury, Collège Boréal, Université de Hearst, and the Réseau du mieux-être Francophone du Nord de l’Ontario will be the recipients of this project which will be focusing on various aspects, expanding recruitment and capacity for bilingual healthcare providers.
+Université Laurentienne de Sudbury, Collège Boréal, Université de Hearst, and the Réseau du mieux-être Francophone du Nord de l’Ontario will be the recipients of this project which will be focusing on various aspects, expanding recruitment and capacity for bilingual healthcare providers3.

 Priorities of Budget 2023